Secretary belongs to the most popular jobs among women. That means one thing for you – you will face a tough competition in your interview.

 If you are interviewed in an agency, you can encounter a simple personality test, or even an IQ test.
 While it is possible to prepare for the personality test in advance, you can hardly prepare for an IQ test.

-Sometimes, if there are way too many applicants for the same job, the employer may invite you for a group interview first.
-However, in such a case nothing changes for you–success is always about giving brilliant answers to their questions, making a good impression, and building a good connection with your interviewers.
+Sometimes, if there are many applicants for the job, the employer may invite you for a group interview.
+Nothing changes for you in this case, however–success is always about brilliant answers to interview questions, about making a good impression, and about building a good connection with your interviewers.

-Your Personal Job Interview Coach
+Jacob Gates, Your Personal Interview Coach